linuxacademy/ecs-deep-dive-2018/picture-upload/README.md

 ## Prerequisites

-All prerequisite tools can be installed using the [prereq.sh](prereq.sh) script provided
+All prerequisite tools can be installed using the [prereq.sh](prereq.sh) script provided.

+**Note**, To install on Amazon Linux 2, follow the steps in the next section.

 ## Development Installation